 - Its lacy texture makes it great for summer crochet tops and dresses, especially with cotton yarn.

-Most importantly, if you learned to crochet double crochet stitch, you can easily master this crossed double crochet stitch.
-Most importantly, with our step-by-step clear tutorial, you’ll find the process effortless.
+Most importantly, if you learned to crochet double crochet stitch, you can use it for many of your crochet creations such as blankets, cardigans, and scarves.
+As a matter of fact, with our step-by-step clear tutorial, you’ll find the process effortless.

 To learn this beautiful yet simple crochet stitch, you can use any leftover yarn.
-For this tutorial, pure cotton yarn was our choice and a delight to work with.
+For this tutorial, we picked pure cotton yarn which is a delight to work with.

-Are you interested in learning other crochet stitches?
+Are you interested in learning to crochet other stitches?

 Check out these tutorials: